Hermzy14/farmingSim/protocol.md

    - Push command: the control panel sends a COMMAND_TO_ACTUATOR message.
    - Pull Acknowledgment: The control panel sends a REQUEST_COMMAND_ACK message.
    - Response: the actuator replies with an ACK message indicating whether the command was received and executed.
-4. ACK (acknowledgment on demand)
+4. LIST SENSORS
-   - Request: The control panel sends a REQUEST_ACK message with a specific message ID.
+   - Request: The control panel sends a REQUEST_LIST message to a sensor node.
-   - Response: The recipient node replies with an ACK.
+   - Response: The sensor node replies with a LIST message which lists all the available sensor/actuator nodes.

 Message Type Values:
 - REQUEST_SENSOR_DATA = 0x01
 - REQUEST_ACTUATOR_STATUS = 0x02
 - SEND_ACTUATOR_COMMAND = 0x03
+- LIST SENSORS = list

 For marshalling we will use TLV (Type-Lenght-Value) format.
 TLV is felxible and extensible, which is especially useful for future protocol upgrades.